Agree with our rating?

 Some Cause for Concern

 These claims, coupled with a generally dismissive and evasive tone, have lowered the company’s score in this section.
-Given the fact that it’s one of only two complaints, though, it won’t diminish Sublime’s rating below a “B” at this time.
 If you suspect that Sublime Merchants is charging you undisclosed fees, we recommend seeking a third-party statement audit to find and eliminate hidden charges.

 Copyright © 2023 CardPaymentOptions.com, Inc. (Digital Fingerprint: 0d38c6720f0d78a701b74d58653af608).
 Getting paid to re-write this page?
 Click here to earn a reward.

 Any unauthorized copying and reproduction of the content of this page, including all meta data and computer code, is strictly prohibited.
 While the information in the above article is believed to be accurate as of its publish date, the author and publisher make no representation or warranties with respect to the accuracy, applicability, fitness, or completeness of the contents.
 The author and publisher shall in no event be held liable to any party for any direct, indirect, punitive, special, incidental or other consequential damages arising directly or indirectly from any use of this material, which is provided “as is,” and without warranties.
 Any and all use of trade names and/or marks are for identification purposes only and shall not be construed as a claim of affiliation, or otherwise, with CardPaymentOptions.com, Inc. ("CPO") in any form.
 The sole purpose of the material presented herein is to alert, educate, and inform readers.
 It is not intended as legal or financial advice.
 We may earn revenue if you obtain services from a provider that we recommend.
 See this page to learn how we support our operations.